Xbox Series X launches Nov. 10 for $499

+You'll be able to preorder both consoles starting Sept.
+22. The consoles will launch without Halo Infinite, a major exclusive from 343 Industries that was recently delayed to 2021.
+But on Wednesday, Ubisoft revealed that Assassin's Creed Valhalla will be released one week early to coincide with the Series X and Series S launches.
+Other launch games include Gears Tactics, Dirt 5 and Watch Dogs Legion.
+You'll also be able to play thousands of games from the original Xbox, the Xbox 360 and the current Xbox One generations.

+Read more: Xbox Series X: Here's where you'll be able to preorder

-If a single $499 purchase isn't an option, the Series X and Series S will also be available through monthly payments as part of the Xbox All Access program in 12 countries.
-The Series X will cost $35 per month while the cheaper will be $25 per month.
+If a single $499 outlay isn't an option, the Series X and Series S can be purchased through monthly payments in 12 countries as part of the Xbox All Access program.
+The Series X will cost $35 per month while the cheaper console will be $25 per month.
 Both provide two years of Xbox Game Pass Ultimate, which has been expanded to include an EA Play membership.

-With the next gen Xbox consoles revealed, the ball is firmly in Sony's courts -- it has yet to reveal a release date or price for the PS5.
+With the next-gen Xbox consoles revealed, the ball is firmly in Sony's court.
+It has yet to reveal a release date or price for the PS5.

 Discuss: Xbox Series X launches Nov.
 10 for $499